NorSC/supervisor-search/_supervisors/garry-elvin.md

 layout: supervisor
 title: Garry Elvin
 available: false
+available_msc: true
 email: garry.elvin@northumbria.ac.uk
 website: ""
-office_hours: >-
-  Available at 13:00-14:00 Tuesday and 13:00-14:00 Wednesday in the w/c the 27th
-  of September and potentially other times via MS Teams for project discussion.

-  Please email me to arrange a time.
+office_hours: If you want to discuss ideas, please email me to arrange a time.
   I'm keen to hear from you.
 research_group: Digital Health and Wellbeing
 research_themes:
   - Digital Health and Wellbeing